 • Hyperkalemia: Monitor for hyperkalemia; can cause hyperkalemia possibly by suppressing aldosterone production.
 Most commonly occurs in patients with risk factors for the development of hyperkalemia (eg, renal dysfunction, concomitant use of potassium-sparing diuretics or potassium supplements, hematoma in body tissues).

-• Thrombocytopenia: Cases of enoxaparin-induced thrombocytopenia and thrombosis (similar to heparin-induced thrombocytopenia [HIT]), some complicated by organ infarction, limb ischemia, or death, have been observed.
-Use with extreme caution or avoid in patients with history of HIT, especially if administered within 100 days of HIT episode (Warkentin, 2001); monitor platelet count closely.
-Use is contraindicated in patients with thrombocytopenia associated with a positive in vitro test for antiplatelet antibodies in the presence of enoxaparin.
+• Thrombocytopenia: Thrombocytopenia can occur.
+Cases of HIT and heparin-induced thrombocytopenia with thrombosis (HITTS), some complicated by organ infarction, limb ischemia, or death, have been observed; monitor platelet count closely.
+Use with extreme caution or avoid in patients with history of HIT (Warkentin 2001); use is contraindicated in patients with a history of immune-mediated HIT within the past 100 days or in the presence of circulating antibodies.
+In patients with a history of HIT, use only if >100 days have elapsed since the prior HIT episode and no circulating antibodies are present (HIT may still occur in these patients; assess risk vs benefit and use only after non-heparin alternative treatments are considered).
 Discontinue therapy and consider alternative treatment if platelets are <100,000/mm3 and/or thrombosis develops.
 Use caution in patients with congenital or drug-induced thrombocytopenia or platelet defects.

 • Prosthetic heart valves: Cannot be recommended for long-term thromboprophylaxis in patients with prosthetic heart valves (especially pregnant women) due to insufficient evidence.

-• Renal impairment: Use with caution in patients with renal failure; dosage adjustment needed if CrCl <30 mL/minute.
+• Renal impairment: Use with caution in patients with renal impairment; dosage adjustment needed if CrCl <30 mL/minute.

 • Elderly: Use with caution in the elderly; delayed elimination may occur.
 Dosage alteration/adjustment may be required (eg, omission of IV bolus in acute STEMI in patients ≥75 years of age).